 Exciting changes are on the horizon for Concordia!
 Over the past three years, we have been developing a new schedule structure to improve our academic and community goals — ultimately create a better learning environment for students.

 Above you will see the breakdown of the A-E schedule.
 Each day is assigned a letter, and that is the schedule for the day.
 Click here to see the rotation for the Fall 2017 semester.
-This will be updated within 24 hours of a change.
+Click here to see the Spring 2018 semester.
+These will be updated within 24 hours of a change.
 A-E does not always mean Monday through Friday.
 Please check OnCampus for your schedule.

 We are working to address the above goals with the following schedule shifts: